Appalachian Mountains: Fauna

 Although reptiles are less abundant and diverse than amphibians, a number of snakes are conspicuous members of the fauna.
 One of the largest is the non-venomous black rat snake (Elaphe obsoleta obsoleta), while the common garter snake (Thamnophis sirtalis) is among the smallest but most abundant.
 The eastern copperhead (Agkistrodon contortrix) and the timber rattler (Crotalus horridus) are venomous pit vipers.
 There are few lizards, but the broad-headed skink (Eumeces laticeps), at up to 13 in in length, and an excellent climber and swimmer, is one of the largest and most spectacular in appearance and action.
 The most common turtle is the eastern box turtle (Terrapene carolina carolina), which is found in both upland and lowland forests in the central and southern Appalachians.
 Prominent among aquatic species is the large common snapping turtle (Chelydra serpentina), which occurs throughout the Appalachians.

 Appalachian streams are notable for their highly diverse freshwater fish life.
 Among the most abundant and diverse are those of the minnow family (family Cyprinidae), while species of the colorful darters (Percina spp.) are also abundant.

 A characteristic fish of shaded, cool Appalachian forest streams is the wild brook or speckled trout (Salvelinus fontinalis), which is much sought after as a game fish.
+Water Striders (family Gerridae) are insects commonly seen on the surface of calm streams and ponds.